 I believe that all of us have limits and financial commitments in life.
 And due to these constraints, we often become too ‘realistic’.

-We tell ourselves that visiting Hawaii is not possible because we don’t have the budget or we don’t have the time because our leaves will never be approved by the HR.
+We tell ourselves that visiting Hawaii is not possible because we don’t have the budget or we don’t have the time because the HR will never approve our leaves.

 Forget all these constraints or limits that are stopping you.
 Now that you already have $100 million in your bank, you can live your life according to your own terms and conditions.